CompuTec/computec-docs/docs/processforce/user-guide/system-initialzation/general-settings/bom-mor.md

 ## Use Resource Balancing

+This option allows choosing the most optimal Resource (defined in Production Process / Manufacturing Order Alternative Resources) for a specific task from a Manufacturing Order.
-Click here <!-- TODO: Add Link --> to find out more.
+Click [here](../../scheduling/resource-balancing.md) to find out more.

 ## Show Manufacturing Order relations at Gantt